New California Republic

-The New California Republic (NCR) is a fictional post-war republic from the post-apocalyptic Fallout franchise.
-Operating primarily out of Southern California, it serves as an attempted governing body for the wasteland, including some portions of Oregon and Nevada, along with further colonization efforts in Arizona and the Baja California area of Mexico.
+The New California Republic (NCR) is a fictional post-apocalyptic republic in the Fallout video game series.
+First mentioned in an ending for Fallout (1997), the NCR then reappeared in Fallout 2 (1998) as an advanced nation, set eighty years later.
+It served as a key element to the plot of Fallout: New Vegas (2010) and further appeared in the 2024 Fallout TV series, especially in its second season.

-The NCR first made a minor appearance in Fallout (1997) in one of the ending slides, and then reappeared in Fallout 2 (1998) as an advanced nation expanding into Northern California, eighty years later.
-It served as a key element to the plot of Fallout: New Vegas (2010) and further appeared in the 2024 Fallout TV series.
+Operating primarily out of Southern California, the New California Republic serves as an attempted governing body for the wasteland, including some portions of Oregon and Nevada, along with further colonization efforts in Arizona and the Baja California area of Mexico.

 Structure

 The New California Republic is a republic; it has a professional military and system of elected government, collects taxes from trade routes, and has laws prohibiting gambling and prostitution.
 The faction's primary goal is to reestablish a formal governing body for the wasteland.
-A democracy, one of the major policies of the NCR is upholding the rights of posthuman beings such as ghouls.
+As democracy, one of the major policies of the NCR is upholding the rights of posthuman beings such as ghouls.